markrshaw99/The-Mind-Garden/README.md

 - Rigorous Code Testing and Validation (LO2: Testing and Validation): • Validate all custom HTML and CSS using W3C and Jigsaw validators to ensure error‑free code. • Apply CSS media queries to deliver a consistent, responsive experience across various screen sizes, ensuring intuitive navigation on the single‑page application.
 (Learning outcomes: LO2.1 and LO2.2)

-- Seamless Cloud Deployment and Version Control (LO3: Cloud Deployment): • Deploy the final version of the project to a cloud‑based hosting platform, ensuring no discrepancies between the development and live versions. • Utilize Git and GitHub for version control, maintain a clear commit history, and remove commented‑out code so that all internal links and interactive elements function as intended.
+- Seamless Cloud Deployment and Version Control (LO3: Cloud Deployment): • Deploy the final version of the project to a cloud‑based hosting platform, ensuring no discrepancies between the development and live versions. • Utilise Git and GitHub for version control, maintain a clear commit history, and remove commented‑out code so that all internal links and interactive elements function as intended.
 (Learning outcome: LO3.1)

-- Comprehensive Documentation for Future Maintainability (LO4: Documentation): • Provide clear documentation and a concise README file that outlines the project’s purpose, user value, key features, and deployment procedure. • Include annotated screenshots, feature descriptions, and proper attribution for any external code or resources to maximize long-term maintainability.
+- Comprehensive Documentation for Future Maintainability (LO4: Documentation): • Provide clear documentation and a concise README file that outlines the project’s purpose, user value, key features, and deployment procedure. • Include annotated screenshots, feature descriptions, and proper attribution for any external code or resources to maximise long-term maintainability.
 (Learning outcome: LO4.1)

-- Strategic Use of AI Tools to Enhance Development (LO5: AI-Assisted Development): • Leverage AI tools for generating, debugging, and optimizing code, which not only accelerates the development process but also contributes to improved performance and a better user experience. • Include reflective insights within the README, summarizing how AI influenced key decisions and streamlined workflow—from code creation to code refinement—without overcomplicating the documentation with in‑depth prompt details.
+- Strategic Use of AI Tools to Enhance Development (LO5: AI-Assisted Development): • Leverage AI tools for generating, debugging, and optimising code, which not only accelerates the development process but also contributes to improved performance and a better user experience. • Include reflective insights within the README, summarising how AI influenced key decisions and streamlined workflow—from code creation to code refinement—without overcomplicating the documentation with in‑depth prompt details.
 (Learning outcomes: LO5.1, LO5.2, LO5.3, and LO5.4)
 <hr>
 <p align="right"><a href="#the-mind-garden">Back To Top</a></p>